lucas-escobar/dotfiles/nvim/.config/nvim/README.md

-# nvim-rc
+# nvim config

-My personal nvim configuration.

 This config uses
 [vim-plug](https://github.com/junegunn/vim-plug?tab=readme-ov-file) for plugin management.

+To update call `:PlugUpgrade` and `:PlugUpdate` from an nvim instance.